 “A 19% improvement in delivery performance in three months” is either achieved, or it is not.
 The source of success, or failure, can be diagnosed after the fact.

 Along the way, however, a team must notice the behaviors and performance which are hindering forward progress at each step.
 The difficult conversations which must occur, between peers, in order to reveal and address shortfalls are uncomfortable.

 This mutual accountability is not a managerial role – it is a team dynamic.
 These peer to peer confrontations require courage and mutual respect.

 A dysfunctional team may avoid personal discomfort even to the point of team failure.

 Leaders or team members may seek to achieve artificial harmony by defining success as “whatever has been accomplished.”

 In the absence of commitment or accountability, preserving one’s ego or validating one’s status, rather than accomplishing goals, can become the “shadow mission” of the team.

-Each team member can define personal success outside the goals of the team.
-The addition of personal priorities to a problem statement causes scope creep.
-The reinterpretation of team goals, to the benefit of the individual, can delay or disable forward progress.
+Team members may define personal success outside the goals of the team, which causes scope creep.
+The reinterpretation of team goals, to the benefit of the individual, can delay or disable progress.

-In cases like this, the inattention to TEAM results can result in the team losing all ability to deliver real value.
+The inattention to results can result in the team losing the ability to deliver real value.